dreemburn/Capstone/README.md

-# Getting Started with Create React App
+# Game of Thrones Character React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Description

+Welcome to my React project!
+This is a Game of Thrones characters App made in Javascript and this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It allows the user to view the characters and when a user chooses a character it will display all relavent characters, classes, and info.
+Fetched through https://anapioficeandfire.com/api.
+I hope you enjoy and look forward to any contributions.

 ## Available Scripts